 Roasted Fall Vegetable Salad

-Quintessential fall foods are Brussels sprouts, butternut squash, and apple.
-Here is a low-maintenance fall salad incorporating all of the above!
-This recipe is a win as it is both satisfying and nutritious.
+Quintessential fall foods include Brussels sprouts, butternut squash, and apple.
+Here is a low-maintenance fall salad that incorporates all of the above!
+This recipe is a win-win, as it is both satisfying and nutritious.

-My favorite thing about this healthy fall salad is that it's cooked in a casserole pan, making it easy to prepare and easy to store leftovers.
+My favorite thing about this healthy fall salad is that it's cooked in a casserole pan, which makes it easy to prepare and even easier to store the leftovers.